 Our monitoring framework takes a broad and systemic approach, and has a strong focus on capturing the voices and service experiences of children and young people.
-Over this year we will ensure that our framework and our monitoring activity support the transformation process and identify best practice and issues that need to be addressed in order for the changes arising from the establishment of Oranga Tamariki to be implemented effectively.
-We will do this by:
+Over this year we will ensure that our monitoring activity continues to support the transformation of the Oranga Tamariki statutory service delivery system.
+Our monitoring activity will identify best practice and areas for development, including recommendations for system and practice changes to improve the service experiences of children, young people, their families and whānau.
+With a focus on continuous improvement, we will continue to support the effective design and implementation of Oranga Tamariki's new operating model by: